 vehicles,

-road rescue trailers, flood boats and buildings.
+road rescue trailers, rescue/flood boats and buildings.

 The levy also funds training of